Arts Prescriptions Have Come to Massachusetts

 I art-journaled my way through a second cancer diagnosis and treatments back in 2017 which turned out to be a very meaningful endeavor.

 This month, Ratio Therapeutics, a radiopharmaceutical company based in Boston, MA will be hosting an exhibit of work by cancer survivors and my journal is included!
-(Note: The exhibit unfortunately is not open to the public at this time but I will keep you posted when/if it is.)

 I’m happy to share that my book is complete; a 64 page paperback with prompts and original artwork to guide others through the process.
 The book can be applicable to anyone going through any life-changing event that disrupts our day-to-day lives.